TEDxAuckland/tedx-auckland-site/src/_drafts/karl-sheridan-shares-the-secret-behind-the-experiment.md

   - our-news
 ---

 *Karl Sheridan founded his own film production agency, Monster Valley in 2011 which drives quality content through art.
-Out of this, 'The Experiment' was birthed.
+Out of this, 'The Experiment' was born.
 An annual event where Auckland's alternative art and music scene collides to explore new heights and expand on what is possible. &nbsp;*

 > #### What is your vision for Monster Valley?&nbsp;